0bscurec0de/pastebin_scraper/README.md

 # Pastebin Scraper

-Simple library to interact with the Pastebin's scraping API.
+Simple library to interact with the Pastebin's scraping API for Python 3.

 ## Installation